iDC-NEU/NeutronBench/exp/exp-partition/README.md

 ## Accuracy and Convergence speed

-As described in Section 4, `Evaluating the System``, we use DistDGL as the experimental system for the accuracy and convergence speed experiments.
+As described in Section 4, `Evaluation System`, we use DistDGL as the experimental system for the accuracy and convergence speed experiments.

 first you need to partition the graph to prepare the distdgl training, for the detail reference to